Bog butter

 Bog butter is an ancient waxy substance found buried in peat bogs, particularly in Ireland and Scotland.
-Likely an old method of making and preserving butter, some tested lumps of bog butter were made of dairy, while others were meat-based.
+Likely an old method of making and preserving butter, some tested lumps of bog butter were made of dairy, while others were made of animal fat.

 History

 Bog butter is found buried inside some sort of wooden container, such as buckets, kegs, barrels, dishes and butter churns.
 It is of animal origin, and is also known as butyrellite.
 Until 2003 scientists and archaeologists were uncertain of the origin of bog butter.
 Scientists working at the University of Bristol discovered that some samples of the "butter" were of adipose/tallow origin while others were of dairy origin.

-In Ireland, the practice of burying bog butter dates back to the first century AD, with bog butter found in Co Meath.
+In Ireland, the practice of burying bog butter dates back to the first century AD, with bog butter found in County Meath.
 On 28 April 2011, there were press reports of a find of approximately 50 kg of bog butter in Tullamore, County Offaly.
 Found in a carved wooden vessel 30 cm in diameter and 60 cm in height, it was buried at a depth of 2.3 m, and still bore a faint smell of dairy.
 In Scotland, the practice of burying bog butter only dates back to the 2nd or 3rd century AD.